AryanMetha/WiDS_2025/week2/README.md

 This weeks theme is understanding the basic mathematic framework of describing staes , value functions ,policies.
 MDP's provide a formal framework to model our problem.
 Dynamic Programming is a general technique of solving sequntial problems optimally.In the context of this project we use Dynamic Programming to compute the optimal Policy and the "true" Value function for a given **complete information MDP**
 Note that there is still no "learning" involved as such in these step.
-Feedback based learning will be the theme for the next two sections
+Feedback based learning will be the theme for the next  section after which we start with out main project!

 ## This weeks assignment
  ### 1. Understanding the mathematical formalisms :